ManosPra/ecommerce_marketplace_data_pipeline/README.md

 - **Analytics Engineering:** Implement dimensional modelling using dbt to create fact and dimension tables that are optimized for analytics.
 - **Real-time Data Streaming:** Build a streaming data pipeline with Google Pub/Sub to handle incoming data streams in real-time.
 - **Orchestration:** Orchestrate the pipelines with Mage deployed to Google Cloud Run.
-- **Visualization:** Use Google Looker Studio for batch data and Grafana for data streams.
+- **Visualization:** Use Grafana to visualize real-time data updates.

 ## Instructions
 ---